 NBA MVP odds are released when the NBA Finals wrap up, alongside other NBA futures - and they will fluctuate and change throughout the season based on player performance.
 There are always one or two standout players each season that is highly favored to win the NBA MVP award, and 2021 is no exception.

-In the past two decades, there have been five back to back MVP winners, so seeing Giannis Antetokounmpo winning again in 2021 isn’t unheard of and totally plausible.
+In the past two decades, there have been five back to back MVP winners, so seeing Giannis Antetokounmpo winning again in 2020 wasn't totally unexpected.
 He continued his domination in the 2019-2020 season, finishing in the top three in both points and rebounds, and earning the NBA’s highest player efficiency rating - along with being favored to win Defensive Player of the Year.

-Not to mention, the Milwaukee Bucks are within the top three favored teams to win the NBA Finals.
+Not to mention, the Milwaukee Bucks are within the top four favored teams to win the NBA Finals.

-However, anything can happen with four-time recipient King James in second place, two time and reigning NBA Finals MVP Kawhi Leonard and reigning Rookie of the Year Luka Doncic, as well as former MVP James Harden also in the running.
+However, anything can happen with four-time recipient King James in the mix place, ex-Rookie of the Year Luka Doncic, as well as former MVP James Harden also in the running - not to mention the return of Kevin Durant.
 The talent sitting under Antetokounmpo is gigantic, and depending on how the panel votes, we could see an underdog come through the ranks.

 How to Bet on 2021 NBA MVP Odds